 - Cultural visits to communities on local farms

-As part of Wilderness Safaris, Damaraland is very involved in conservation.
+As part of Wilderness Safaris, Damaraland Camp is very involved in conservation.
 They've formed a successful partnership with the local Torra community to proclaim the conservancy and, once again, wildlife is flourishing and poaching has dramatically reduced.
-Combining ancient techniques and modern technology, the camp has been ecologically built using sustainable, biodegradable materials and green systems have been implemented wherever possible.
-There are many community development projects on the go where you can contribute funding, time or supplies if you’d like to.
+Combining ancient techniques and modern technology, the camp has been ecologically built using sustainable, biodegradable materials, and green systems have been implemented wherever possible.
+There are many community development projects on the go where you may contribute funding, time or supplies if you choose to.

-By road: Guests may self-drive in 4WD vehicles directly to the camp or to nearby Fonteine Pos in 2WD vehicles.
-No self-drives permitted within the conservancy.
-It's a 4½-hour drive from Windhoek via Solitaire.
+By road - Guests may self-drive in 4WD vehicles directly to the camp or to nearby Fonteine Pos in 2WD vehicles.
+No self-drives are permitted within the conservancy.
+It's a four-and-a-half-hour drive from Windhoek via Solitaire.

-By air: Charter flights available to local Damaraland Airstrip, followed by a 25-minute road transfer to camp, depending on stops for wildlife, scenery and photos along the way.
+By air - Charter flights are available to the local Damaraland Airstrip, followed by a 25-minute road transfer to camp, depending on stops for wildlife, scenery and photo-ops along the way.